Jamie Cope: 2015/2016 season

 Cope won four matches to qualify for the 2015 Shanghai Masters and then progressed through a wildcard match once in China.
 In the first round of the event, Cope secured his best win in a number of years by holding on from 3–0 ahead of world number four Neil Robertson to edge it 5–4.
 He was 3–0 behind Mark Williams in the second round and could not recover as he was defeated 5–3.
 He also qualified for the International Championship, but lost 6–4 to Kyren Wilson in the opening round.
 Cope came from 4–1 down to Rory McLeod in the first round of the UK Championship to win 6–5, but was whitewashed 6–0 by Stephen Maguire in the second round.
 He also failed to win a frame in the opening round of the Welsh Open as Ben Woollaston saw him off 4–0.

 2016/2017 season

 An extremely quiet season saw Cope reach the last 64 of five events, but he was unable to go any further in any of them.
-He ended the season at world number 76, outside the top 64 in the world rankings, and played in Q School.
+He ended the season at world number 76, outside the top 64 in the world rankings, and played in the 2017 Q School.
 Cope was eliminated in the fifth round of event one and the second round of event two, and was consequently relegated from the professional snooker tour.

 2017/18

-He entered Q School in May 2018 in a bid to win back his place on the snooker professional tour.
-He won in the first round.
+He entered the 2018 Q School in a bid to win back his place on the snooker professional tour.
+In the second event he reached the final stage, but was beaten 4–1 by Jordan Brown.